kitab-project-org/diffViewer/README.md

 download png or svg images for all files at once using the "Download all as png" and "Download all as svg" buttons.

-## Note on SVG files
+## Note on SVG and PNG output

-SVG, being an XML format, has a problem with Arabic text: if a tag is inserted between two Arabic letters that should be connected, the connection between the letters is broken.
+* SVG, being an XML format, has a problem with Arabic text: if a tag is inserted between two Arabic letters that should be connected, the connection between the letters is broken.
 This can be avoided by inserting a zero-width-joiner character on both sides of the tag.
 The DiffViewer uses a patched version of the `dom-to-image.js` library that is modified to add such characters in the relevant locations (see https://github.com/tsayen/dom-to-image/issues/391).

+* The `dom-to-image.js` library also had a problem with the height of the table rows and cells in cases where the diff texts are split into multiple lines: the height of the cells was set to a much higher value than necessary.
+The svg output of the `makeSvgDataUri()` function in the `dom-to-image.js` library was adapted to manually set the height and of table, tbody, tr and td elements to `auto` (setting this in the css was found not to be a solution).

 ## TO DO: